Surinder07/perfectum/README.md

 ### Project Structure

-- All Api Endpoints and swagger descriptions can be found in apiinfo.yml file.
+- All Api Endpoints and swagger descriptions can be found in api-info directory under resources.
 - All error messages can be found in the messages.properties bundle.